Coffee A-Z Glossary

 Portafilter

-A portafilter is not just a coffee word, but perhaps the most essential piece to the barista’s toolkit.
+Most valued by baristas, it’s perhaps the most essential item in their toolkit.
 It’s what’s responsible for holding the ground espresso beans in the coffee machine for the whole brewing process.

 Quaker